kevinjosethomas/knowledgebase/content/Thoughts/Reflecting on Scrapyard — What We Did in Austin TX and 60+ Cities around the World.md

 date: 2025-04-23
 ---

 One month ago, our organizing team of 13 high school students from around Canada and the United States got together in Austin, Texas.
-Joining us that weekend were 70 other local high schoolers from Texas, as well as around 30 other students from all around the world—Switzerland, Singapore, Romania, New Zealand, and many other beautiful cities.
+Joining us that weekend were 70 other local high schoolers from Texas, as well as around 30 other students from all around the world—Switzerland, Singapore, Romania, New Zealand, and many other beautiful countries.

 For the four months prior, we had been working towards organizing Scrapyard—a global high school hackathon happening in Austin, with over 60 satellite hackathons happening in cities around the world.
 It was real.
 [Scrapyard](https://scrapyard.hackclub.com/) was happening.